Hospital Asset Tracking

-- RFID tags – attached to hospital assets or embedded into them, tags share asset location with RFID readers.
-They can be either active (have an embedded power source and actively send data) or passive (reflect electromagnetic waves of a reader).
+- RFID tags are attached to hospital assets or embedded into them and share asset location with RFID readers.
+They can be either active (have an embedded power source and actively send data) or passive (reflect the electromagnetic waves of a reader).

-- RFID readers – to identify the location of hospital assets with RFID tags; send the information on asset location to the cloud server via the cloud gateway.
-The readers can be located in hospital corridors, rooms, etc.
+- RFID readers get the asset location information from RFID tags and send it on to the cloud server via the firewall.
+ScienceSoft recommends locating the readers in hospital corridors, rooms, etc.

-- Firewall – to ensure secure transmission of collected hospital asset data between RFID readers and the cloud server.
+- Firewall ensures secure transmission of collected hospital asset data between RFID readers and the cloud server.

-- Streaming data processor – to transfer the input data about hospital assets to the data lake.
+- Streaming data processor transfers the input data about hospital assets to the data lake.

-- Data lake – to store large amounts of unstructured data on hospital assets.
+- Data lake stores large amounts of unstructured data on hospital assets.

-- Big data warehouse – to store structured data needed for the analysis of hospital asset use, movement, etc.
+- Big data warehouse stores structured data needed for the analysis of hospital asset use, movement, etc.

-- Data analytics – to analyze hospital asset use and availability, identify asset use trends, and produce actionable insights to improve asset management.
+- Data analytics module helps determine hospital asset use and availability, identify asset use trends, and produces actionable insights to improve asset management.

-- Business logic of hospital asset tracking software – to process user requests for medical assets, display an asset’s location to users, etc., and high-priority events (e.g., unsolicited access to an inventory room).
+- Business logic ensures smooth work of the asset tracking software: processes user requests for medical assets, displays assets’ locations to users, and alerts on high-priority events (e.g., unsolicited access to an inventory room).

-- Staff application – to enable nurses, doctors, technicians, etc., to access the hospital asset tracking system, request an asset, get information on its location, use, and more.
+- Staff application for nurses, doctors, technicians, etc. Enables them to access the hospital asset tracking system, request an asset, get information on its location, use, etc.

-- Admin application – to view the list of tracked assets and information about them, add new assets, edit asset data, grant access to the asset tracking system for the medical and administrative staff, etc.
+- Admin application allows viewing the list of tracked assets and information about them, adding new assets, editing asset data, granting access rights to the medical and administrative staff, etc.